leanprover-community/mathlib3/archive/imo/README.md

   Reviewers may ask you to factor out useful lemmas into mathlib, or to completely restructure your proof.
-* Pay forward what you learn from reviewing: there often several [open pull requests about IMO problems] (https://github.com/leanprover-community/mathlib/pulls?q=is%3Aopen+is%3Apr+label%3Aimo), and you should go look at the others and see if you can make helpful suggestions!
+* Pay forward what you learn from reviewing: there are often several [open pull requests about IMO problems] (https://github.com/leanprover-community/mathlib/pulls?q=is%3Aopen+is%3Apr+label%3Aimo), and you should go look at the others and see if you can make helpful suggestions!
 * If there is a lemma that can be stated more generally than you need for the actual problem,